 Back pain can be life changing.
-Whether you have dealt with it for years or are experiencing your first episode a few exercises make a great starting point to gettin your back moving and feeling better.
-At Onward Charlotte, Dr Jordan Berry specializes in managing back pain.
+Whether you have dealt with it for years or are experiencing your first episode a few exercises make a great starting point to getting your back moving and feeling better.
+At Onward Physical Therapy in Charlotte NC, Dr. Jordan Berry specializes in managing back pain.
 Here are a few great exercises to start your recovery:

 Managing a Back Pain Flare Up Transcript: